revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-211. Difference between Local File System and HDFS.
+211.Difference between Local File System and HDFS.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 <blockquote markdown="1">
 The Local File System and the Hadoop Distributed File System (HDFS) mainly because of the block size.

 The block size is 4 KB both in Windows and Unix local file systems.
-The block size in Hadoop HDFS is 64 MB in the initial version and in later versions, it is 128 MB which is configurable.
-This impacts the disk seek.
-For a large file, there will be multiple disk-seeks in local file system due to its 4KB block size.
-Since HDFS maintains higher block allocation, the data will be read sequentially after every individual seek.
+The block size in Hadoop HDFS is 64 MB in the initial version and in later versions, it is 128 MB which is configurable.This impacts the disk seek.For a large file, there will be multiple disk-seeks in local file system due to its 4KB block size.Since HDFS maintains higher block allocation, the data will be read sequentially after every individual seek.

 </details>
 </blockquote>

 ---

-212. What do you know about accumulators.
+212.What do you know about accumulators.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 <blockquote markdown="1">
 It is a variables that are used for aggregating information across the executors.
 Example: This information can pertain to data or API diagnosis like how many records are corrupted or how many times a particular library API was called.
 </details>
 </blockquote>

 ---

-213. What is scheme?
+213.What is scheme?
 How would you print a schema in spark?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)